-Lymeswold is a modern but now defunct cheese that was made from pasteurized cow’s milk.
+Lymeswold (aka Westminster Blue) is a modern but now defunct cheese that was made from pasteurized cow’s milk.

 It was introduced in 1982.
 It never took off, though, so production was halted in the early 1990s.

-Lymeswold Cheese was a soft cheese like Brie, modelled after French cheeses.
+Lymeswold Cheese was a soft cheese modelled after French cheeses such as Brie.
 In fact, the French market was the primary export target.

 Some people now say the problem was that the cheese was prematurely sold before it was ripe, to meet the initial demand they had worked to create, and the bad first impression was something the cheese just never overcame.
-Roberts blamed the failure, apparently, on EU milk quota rules.
+Some people dubbed the cheese “slimeswold”.
+Sir Roberts apparently blamed the problems on EU milk quota rules.

 Brits will often rib Americans by saying they come from “Lymeswold, Wessex” (Lymeswold never having existed as a place, and Wessex not having existed (outside Thomas Hardy’s books) since 1066.